This is a Trident II missile, which can carry 12 nuclear warheads with a combined explosive strength of around 5 megatons.

 ne to give you an idea of the size of the largest of these submarines.

 It's approximately 2.5 times the length of the plane, with a hull circumference that dwarfs the fuselage.

 Despite this, it is not the world's biggest submarine.

 This honor goes to the Russian Typhoon-class submar

 ine, which is somewhat longer and much broader.

 These are so spacious that they have a sauna and a small pool as part of its facilities.

-Submariners must have something to do in their spare time because they will be in a metal tube, yet there isn't much room.
+Submariners must have something to do in their spare time because they will be without sunshine for three months in a metal tube, yet there isn't much room.